ErroMsg/QtCameraSys/README.md

 # QtCameraSys
 Commercial use is forbidden!

-Camera display is based on Opencv.
+Camera display Module is based on Opencv3.4.3.
 Audio play is based on QMedia.